wobkobi/discord-chatgpt-bot/README.md

 3. **Character Description Setup:**

    We now provide a **single** `characterDescription.ts` exporting the persona, `fixMathFormatting`, and a shared `markdownGuide`.
-   Rename the example and customize as needed:
+   Rename the example and customise as needed:

    ```bash
    mv src/data/characterDescription.ts.example src/data/characterDescription.ts